-It has established as key actor in the internationalization process to develop the territory by creating strategic international relations.
-This allows the city and the region to access international cooperation resources and the arrival of local and international investments.
+ACI Medellín is the outcome of an assosiation between the Mayor of Medellín, EPM, the Metropolitan Area of Aburá Valley and EMVARIAS.
+Since its creation on 2002, it has become the key actor in the internationalization process which , in turn, develops the territory by creating strategic international relations.
+This allows the city and the region to access international cooperation resources and, also, facilitates the arrival of local and international investors.

 ACI Medellín is…

 In 2001, through agreement No.73, the Medellín City Council authorized the Mayor to create an institution to attract international cooperation.
 Hence, on June 19, 2002, and in accordance with article 95 of Law 489 of 1998, the Agency for International Cooperation of Medellín (A.C.I.) was created.
 It is a result of a partnership between public entities: Medellín Mayor’s Office, Empresas Públicas de Medellín (EPM), Metropolitan Area of the Valley of Aburrá and Empresas Varias de Medellín.

 In 2004, ACI became increasingly important due to its inclusion on the Fifth line of Development Plan for 2004-2007: “Medellín Integrated with the region and the world.”
 It set the parameters to effectively implement the internationalization process of the city.
 Therefore, the City Council provided better conditions and increased the budget for the entity to advance its strategic management.

 After the United Nations Industrial Development Organization (UNIDO) advised the city in 2006, it was determined that ACI also will be responsible for attracting foreign direct investment resources to the city.

 On March 7, 2007, the entity changed its name to Agency for Cooperation and Investment of Medellín and the Metropolitan Area – ACI- to denote in its corporate name, its role and the territory it works for.